Danielle Casanova: Biography

-On 11 February 1942 she is arrested by French Police while entering the hiding place of a Jewish couple, Georges Politzer and his wife Maï, at 170 bis, rue de Grenelle in the seventh arrondissement.
-French Police of the Special Anticommunist Brigade (BS) had been following Danielle Casanova since 23 January after spotting her carrying a big suitcase to that same building (it contained coal for the Politzer).
-They were all taken to the Special Brigade headquarter where they were interrogated until 23 March.
-Danielle managed to get a letter out to her mother.
+On 11 February 1942, Danielle was arrested by French Police while entering the hiding place of a Jewish couple, Georges Politzer and his wife Maï, at 170 bis, rue de Grenelle in the 7th arrondissement.
+French Police of the Special Anticommunist Brigade (BS) had been following Danielle since 23 January after spotting her carrying a large suitcase to that same building (it contained coal for the Politzers).
+They were all taken to the Special Brigade headquarters where they were interrogated until 23 March.
+Danielle managed to get a letter to her mother.

 At the end of March, she was moved to the German section of la Sante jail.
-On 24 August 1942 she was moved to the transit camp Fort de Romainville and transferred to the German authorities.
+On 24 August 1942 she was moved to the transit camp Fort de Romainville and handed over to the German authorities.

-Transported to Auschwitz on 24 January 1943, inside the cattle cars of a train, she arrived three days later on 27 January.
+Transported to Auschwitz on 24 January 1943, she arrived on 27 January.
 She was assigned to the camp infirmary Revier to work as a dentist on the Kapos.
-She helped other women from the Convoi des 31000 that brought them to Auschwitz, passing Maïe Politzer as a doctor and other women, including Madeleine Passot, as nurses.
-Even in jail and in concentration camp, Casanova did not stop campaigning, organizing clandestine publications and events.
+She helped other women from the Convoi des 31000. passing Maïe Politzer as a doctor and other women, including Madeleine Passot, as nurses.
+Even in jail and in concentration camp, Danielle did not stop campaigning and organising clandestine publications and events.
 She died of typhus on 9 May 1943.

 Legacy

 According to the biography that Simone Tery wrote about her in 1949 (Du Soleil Plein le Coeur), when news of her death reached her home in Corsica, “the church bells rang out in every village".
 Her ashes were later placed in the family grave in Vistale, a hamlet near Piana where there is a memorial to her.

 A heroine of French Resistance, she has lent her name to streets, schools, and colleges throughout France; notably Rue Danielle Casanova in Paris.
-A large SCNM ferry between Marseilles and Corsica is called MS Danielle Casanova.
+A large SCNM ferry between Marseille and Corsica is called MS Danielle Casanova.
 She has been featured on a commemorative French postage stamp in 1983.